2019/20 Woodford Folk Festival

 At WFF we endorse an Environmental Lore regarding packaging.
 We are committed to reducing the amount of waste taken off site and into landfill.
 We sort all the rubbish, compost and recycle wherever possible.

-Over the last three years we have been working towards making this a plastic bag free festival and are encouraging everyone to use reusable bags and baskets.
+Over the last few years we have been working towards making this a single use plastic free festival and are encouraging everyone to use reusable bags and baskets.
 Let’s make this year the first year we never see a plastic bag on site!

 A general waste fee is charged on top of your stall fee to help ensure we meet our waste targets.

-Stall placement and overall layout of the site is at the discretion of the organisers and Stalls Manager.
-Fitting everyone in to a tight area is tricky and sometimes we have to consider factors outside of your control.
+Stall placement and overall layout of the site is at the discretion of the Organisers and Stalls Manager.
+Fitting everyone in to a tight area is tricky and sometimes we must consider factors outside of anyone’s control.
+Last minute challenges occur that result in sites being moved, we do our best to make it smooth for all, however at times have made big changes right up until the last day.
 The Stalls Manager is approachable and willing to discuss your needs and accommodate them if a stall change is possible.

 Once you have been allocated your stall, stallholders must be mindful of not encroaching too far out onto the walkways with their racks, information boards or displayed goods for access and safety reasons.
 The stall management team will work closely with you to ensure there are no trip or potential head hazards.

-When deciding what stall site size you require, include all ropes and awnings.
+When deciding what stall site size, you require, please include all ropes and awnings.
 If you arrive at the festival and your stall is bigger than you have indicated this has a flow on effect for those around you and will disrupt our carefully laid out site plans.

 Amplified Music in Stalls